Kodrin/Personal-Website/pages/Sample.md

-${Snowy Terrain Generator}
+P{Snowy Terrain Generator}
-@{media/Houdini Tooling/s7.jpg}
+I{media/Houdini Tooling/s7.jpg}
 -----------
-^{You just input a curve and it will handle all the characteristics of a clay vessel including asymmetry, clay ridges and cracks (not shown here)}
+P{You just input a curve and it will handle all the characteristics of a clay vessel including asymmetry, clay ridges and cracks (not shown here)}